qkrcks0218/ACIC2025/README.md

-This demonstration is about identification and estimation of the average treatment effect using proximal causal inference.
+This document is part of the ACIC2025 short course and demonstrates the identification and estimation of the average treatment effect using proximal causal inference.

 ## Proximal Identification and Estimation of the Average Treatment Effect (ATE)